 Regular employees made up for 60% of targeted malware and phishing attacks while executives received 29% of attacks.
 While the percentage for executive attacks may seem small, the fact that the number is growing shows the cybercriminals are becoming bolder in their attempts to steal sensitive information.

-Employees are receiving fraudulent emails from stolen identities of their coworkers requesting personal information such as social insurance numbers and banking information.
+Employees are also receiving fraudulent emails from stolen identities of their coworkers requesting personal information such as social insurance numbers and banking information.

 1. Pick Strong Passwords